awilliams/gobot-workshop-2016/airlock/arduino/README.md

 ![Gobot](https://raw.githubusercontent.com/hybridgroup/gobot-workshop-2016/master/images/arduino/step1.jpg)

 - Plug a blue LED to pin 3 and pin 4 on the breadboard.
 Make sure the longer pin of the LED is plugged into pin 3.
+Any column (a-e) will work.

 - Connect pin 3 on the Arduino to pin 3 on the breadboard.
 Choose any color of cable besides red or black.